| Title: | Trust, but Verify |

 to allow NAs or infinite values just use a template object (e.g.

-This will only work with standard tokens containing .
+This will only work with standard tokens containing ..
+Anything

 else will be interpreted as a template token.